-At the Law Offices of Kobrick & Moccia, our legal team has a long history of helping LGBT individuals to overcome shortcomings in the law in order to protect their future.
+At the Law Offices of Kobrick & Moccia, our legal team has a long history of helping LGBTQ individuals to overcome shortcomings in the law in order to protect their future.
 While there have been significant advances in anti-discrimination legislation and gay couples can now choose to marry, issues still remain in incapacity planning, retirement planning, and estate planning.
 Our legal team can help you to deal with those issues and make the best use of legal tools to protect your future.

-When you need help with LGBT planning in Long Island, we are ready to offer you the comprehensive advice that you deserve.
+When you need help with LGBTQ planning in Long Island, we are ready to offer you the comprehensive advice that you deserve.
 Give our estate planning lawyers a call today at 800-295-1917 or contact us online to find out more about the legal services we offer and the personalized advice we provide to lesbians, gay individuals, transgender individuals, and bisexual individuals.
 We can also answer questions you may have including:

-- Why is LGBT planning important?
+- Why is LGBTQ planning important?

 - What should be a part of your plan?

-Why is LGBT Planning Important?
+Why is LGBTQ Planning Important?

 For lesbians, gay individuals, bisexual individuals, and transgender individuals, estate planning and retirement planning can be complicated by inadequate recognition under the law as well as by more complex family situations.

 You may have a partner who you were not able to marry for a long time, which could mean you own substantial separate property or are not able to qualify for Social Security on each other’s work records.
 You may have non-biological children who you have raised but not adopted.
 You may also have a family who is not fully supportive of your sexuality or of your gender identity.